 You must be an adult.

 Foster parents must be at least 18 years old.
 There is no upper age limit, as long as you are in reasonable health.
-The Division will not preclude a person from being a foster parent based solely on their culture, religion, race, ethnicity, gender, sexual orientation, gender identity or gender expression, affectional orientation, or marital/civil union or domestic partnership status.
+CP&P will not preclude a person from being a foster parent based solely on their culture, religion, race, ethnicity, gender, sexual orientation, gender identity or gender expression, affectional orientation, or marital/civil union or domestic partnership status.

 You must provide a safe environment for a child.

-Whether you own or rent, you home must meet basic life and safety standards.
+Whether you own or rent, your home must meet basic life and safety standards.
 It doesn't matter if your home is an apartment or a house, as long as it is a safe place for children.

 You will receive training.